-- Learners will sign an acceptable use policy and will receive education regarding safe and appropriate email etiquette before access is permitted. - Whole-class or group email addresses may be used for communication outside of the setting.
+- Learners will sign an acceptable use policy and will receive education regarding safe and appropriate email etiquette before access is permitted. - For EYFS and Key Stage One, whole-class or group email addresses may be used for communication outside of the setting.